Justin Kier: Personal life

 At the age of seven, Kier's mother Keley suffered a heart attack while driving a car, crashed into a tree and is now paralyzed, blind and cannot speak.
 Kier was in the automobile with her but was not injured, escaping through a window.
 As a consequence of the accident and with his father not in his life, Kier and his older brother, Rasheed, came into the custody of their grandmother, Evelyn.
+Kier grew up in Grottoes, VA and is considered one of the best players to come out of the Shenandoah Valley in recent years.